raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 ### notes

 #### 2019-05-20
-  * project on mispronunciation detection
+  * project on Enlgish mispronunciation detection
+    -> give a presentation at Sep conference?

   * support iCon project
+    -> A new idea about GAN/NLU fully by myself  ?

   * join the project on 靈實
+    -> not in engineering view, but in business view if possible ?
   * fake news - Prof. Chin?
+    -> It could be done if Prof. Chin is in the project

 #### 2019-05-16
   * mispronunciation detection